home-assistant/home-assistant.io/source/_integrations/ws66i.markdown

 ha_integration_type: integration
 ---

-The Soundavo WS66i 6-Zone Amplifier integration allows you to control the [Soundavo Whole-Home Audio Amplifier](https://www.soundavo.com/products/ws-66i) via the local network.
+The **Soundavo WS66i 6-Zone Amplifier** {% term integration %} allows you to control the [Soundavo Whole-Home Audio Amplifier](https://www.soundavo.com/products/ws-66i) via the local network.
 This amplifier is an upgrade of the amplifier sold by [Monoprice](https://www.monoprice.com/product?p_id=10761) that adds 2 built-in wireless streamers and an Ethernet port for control over LAN.

 {% include integrations/config_flow.md %}

 ## Configuration notes

 Enter the IP Address of the WS66i amplifier when prompted to connect to the device and hit submit.
-It will detect the number of connected amplifiers and present each zone as an entity.
+It will detect the number of connected amplifiers and present each zone as an {% term entity %}.

 - 1 Amplifier: Zones 11..16
 - 2 Amplifiers: Zones 11..16, Zones 21..26